sandstreamdev/std/date/README.md

 ## Questions

-- How to find how many milliseconds are in given number of minutes?
+- How to find how many milliseconds are in a given number of minutes?

 # fromSeconds

-Converts given second count to milliseconds.
+Converts the given second count to milliseconds.

 ## Type signature